 Timescale to submit application: Applications from instructions take up to 8 weeks – 16 weeks on average depending on complexity of applicant’s immigration history.
 We will let you know at the earliest opportunity if it is likely to take longer than this.

-Timescale on return of application submitted: We cannot guarantee how long the Home Office will take to process your application, but you will be provided information about prescribed processing time at the date of enquiries.
+Timescale on return of application submitted: We cannot guarantee how long the Home Office will take to process your application, but you will be provided information about prescribed processing time at the date of enquiries and periodically updated soon as notified by the Home Office.

 Please note the anticipated number of hours and fees are an estimate based on the facts above.
 All applications are likely to vary and of course, we can give you a more accurate estimate once we have more information about your specific case.